prantlf/karma-nyan-reporter/README.md

       // suppress the red background on errors in the error
       // report at the end of the test run
       suppressErrorHighlighting: true, // default is false

+      // suppress the browser console log at the end of the test run
+      suppressBrowserLogs: true, // default is false

       // increase the number of rainbow lines displayed
       // enforced min = 4, enforced max = terminal height - 1